 California forest fire temporarily strands July 4th revelers

 JACKSON, Calif.
-(AP) — Fourth of July revelers stranded by a wildfire in a mountainous California region that’s a top tourist destination were safely evacuated, but the fire continued chewing through forests on Tuesday, officials said.
+(AP) - Fourth of July revelers stranded by a wildfire in a mountainous California region that’s a top tourist destination have safely evacuated, but the fire is still chewing through forests.

-The fire in Sierra Nevada Gold Country that broke out Monday afternoon tripled in size overnight to more than 4.7 square miles (12.2 square kilometers) acres by Tuesday morning.
+The Sierra Nevada Gold Country fire tripled in size to more than 4.7 square miles Tuesday.

-The Electra Fire at a recreation area that was packed with people, forcing 85 to 100 celebrating the holiday at a river to take shelter at Pacific Gas & Electric Co. facility, said Amador County Sheriff Gary Redman.
+The fire erupted Monday afternoon at a recreation area packed with people.
+Between 85 to 100 celebrating at a river were forced to take shelter at Pacific Gas & Electric Co. facility.
+Amador County Sheriff Gary Redman says they were safely evacuated.

-All were later safely evacuated, Redman told The San Francisco Chronicle late Monday night.

 Copyright 2022 The Associated Press.
 All rights reserved.